hemanthpruthvi/PyAstroPol/README.md

 1. Download the package and extract it to a directory of liking - `<User directory>/PyAstroPol`.
 2. Add `<User directory>/PyAstroPol` to the `PYTHONPATH`.

 [PyAstroPol/Examples/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Examples) contains reveral examples files to demonstrate the applications of the package.
-They are provided in the form of `iPython` notebook and it is a good way to quick-start using the package. __They also function as the test cases__.
+They are provided in the form of `IPython` notebook and it is a good way to quick-start using the package. __They also function as the test cases__.

 As previously mentioned this is not a design software.
 Hence, one needs to know the optical system they wish to analyze.
 As per the framework of the optical system, there are thee types of objects :
 1. Source